julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-copy` \
 It reduces copying operations whenever possible.

-- Refers to data instead of copying when using lvalue in foreach iterations.
+- If the second variable of range iteration is immutable or has a mutable type, its address is pointed to instead of being copied.
 - Refers to data instead of copying when using lvalue in match statements.

 ---